aashup1710/calendar/README.md

 ## Credits

-This project was created by Aashutosh Mishra.
+This project was created by Aashutosh Mishra and [Nandini Maheshwari](https://github.com/Maheshwari-Nandini).
 If you find this project useful or have any suggestions for improvements, please feel free to reach out.